 With more than 40 programs helping seniors, families, and individuals in the Bay Area, JFCS offers life-changing care so that anyone who faces a crisis can get through it.
 When you show you care by giving, you become part of an exemplary community that makes this all possible.

-JFCS’ Emergency Family Assistance Program is supported by generous individual donors, endowed funds, and grants from foundations, including the Koret Foundation, the Newton and Rochelle Becker Charitable Trust, the Jewish Community Federation and Endowment Fund, and the Taube Foundation for Jewish Life & Culture.
+JFCS’ Emergency Family Assistance Program is supported by generous individual donors, endowed funds, and grants from foundations, including the Koret Foundation, the Newton and Rochelle Becker Charitable Trust, the Federation Newhouse Fund, and the Taube Foundation for Jewish Life & Culture.

 * Names have been changed for confidentiality.